 2. Demonstrate the Potential of Campaigns to Brands

-Brands run campaigns on Instagram with the aim of growing their brand awareness, lead generation, or sales.
-A case study shows them why they should trust your agency to run the campaign for them.
+Brands run campaigns on Instagram with the aim to raise awareness of their brand, lead generation, or sales.
+A study shows them why they should trust your agency to run the campaign for them.

 And how, you might ask?